Nanofabricated tips for device-based scanning tunneling microscopy

 Images of a typical device are shown in Fig.~\ref{fig:figure2}(a-c).
 The diameter of the apex of the tip depends on the initial thickness of the SiN, the electron beam spot size and dose, the \ce{SF6} etch time and temperature, and the metal film thickness.
-However, as can be seen from Fig.~\ref{fig:figure2}(c), the tip diameter is mostly determined by the grain size of the metal film and is comparable to commercially available metal wire tips.
+However, as can be seen from Fig.~\ref{fig:figure2}(c), the tip diameter is mostly determined by the grain size of the metal film.
+Our tips achieve radii of a few nanometers, is comparable to specialized commercially available metal wire tips.
 The overall yield of the fabrication as described in this section is around 80\%.

-Our new type of microfabricated tips is compatible with existing STM systems and only requires the modification of the tip holder.
-In this study, we loaded the tips into a modified commercial Unisoku ultra-high vacuum STM with an operating temperature down to 2~K. We customized the BeCu holder for the smart tips, as shown in Fig.~\ref{fig:figure2}(d).
+Our microfabricated tips rely on and are compatible with existing STM systems and only requires the modification of the tip holder.
+In this study, we loaded the tips into a modified commercial Unisoku 1500 ultra-high vacuum STM with an operating temperature down to 2.3~K. We customized the BeCu holder for the smart tips, as shown in Fig.~\ref{fig:figure2}(d).
 The metal covered top side of the chip is placed against the body of the holder and thereby creates a large metal-to-metal surface to ensure good electrical contact (few Ohms) and a clamp pushes against the bottom of the chip.
 The chip is placed under an angle of 10$^{\circ}$ to avoid contact between the Si sidewall of the chip and the sample.
 As the metal tip is electrically isolated from the Si by the SiN layer and because Si is highly resistive at low temperatures, tunneling can only originate from the metal tip itself.